How Are 2020 GS Pay Scales with Locality Calculated?

 One of the most important reasons to thoroughly understand your current and future compensation is to calculate your family’s insurance and benefits needs.
 WAEPA (Worldwide Assurance for Employees of Public Agencies) offers a handy calculator to help you determine how much life insurance coverage you should consider to help protect your family’s peace of mind.

 WAEPA offers Group Term Life Insurance* exclusively to Civilian Federal Employees and their families.
-Rates cost up to 89% less than the federally-provided FEGLI program, and coverage is fully portable if you were to change jobs or retire.
-WAEPA can be used as supplement or replacement for your existing coverage, and unlike FEGLI, WAEPA does not cap coverage based on your pay.
+Rates can cost less than the federally-provided FEGLI program, and coverage is fully portable if you were to change jobs or retire.
+WAEPA can be used as a supplement or replacement for your existing coverage, and unlike FEGLI, WAEPA does not cap coverage based on your pay.
 You can apply for up to $1.5 million regardless of your salary.
 Use WAEPA’s online comparison tool to see how much you could save on your life insurance coverage.

 *Underwritten by New York Life Insurance Company